AkashS0109/JobHunt/README.md

-# JobHunt - MERN Stack Job Portal
+# JobConnect - MERN Stack Job Portal

-JobHunt is a full-featured job portal built using the **MERN (MongoDB, Express.js, React.js, Node.js)** stack.
+JobConnect.. is a full-featured job portal built using the **MERN (MongoDB, Express.js, React.js, Node.js)** stack.
 It allows job seekers to browse, search, and apply for jobs, while employers can post and manage job listings.

 ## Features